frankwang95/frankwang95.github.io/_posts/2023-10-28-jitterbug-perfume-robbins.md

 > The highest function of love is that it makes the loved one a unique and irreplaceable being.

 > When you're unhappy, you get to pay a lot of attention to yourself.
 And you get to take yourself oh so very seriously.
 Your truly happy people, which is to say, your people who truly like themselves, they don't think about themselves very much.
 Your unhappy person resents it when you try to cheer him up, because that means he has to stop dwellin' on himself and start payin' attention to the universe.
 Unhappiness is the ultimate form of self-indulgence.

-> Christianity is merely a system for turning priestesses into handmaidens, queens into concubines, and goddesses into muses.

 > There is plenty of misery in the world, all right, but there is ample pleasure, as well.
 If a person forswears pleasure in order to avoid misery, what has he gained?...how can you admire a human who consciously embraces the bland, the mediocre, and the safe rather than risk the suffering that disappointments can bring?...If desire causes suffering, it may be because we do not desire wisely, or that we are inexpert at obtaining what we desire...why not get better at fulfilling desire?
 I cannot believe that the most delicious things were placed here merely to test us, to tempt us, to make it the more difficult for us to achieve the grand prize - they safety of the void.
 To fashion of life such a petty game is unworthy of both men and gods.